AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 It is important to practice caution while working through manual data changes.
 Mistakes will create errors in the incremental data migration step that follows.

 For example, a product deleted from Magento 2: the one that has been bought on your live Magento 1 store and which is not available anymore in your Magento 2 store.
-Transferring data about such purchase might cause an error while running the Data Migration Tool in Delta mode.
+Transferring data about such purchase might cause an error while running the [!DNL Data Migration Tool] in Delta mode.

 ## Step 6: Update incremental data